ljolly30/uebs-generative-ai/README.md

 ## Guide

+### Stata
+Imported files from Stata to inspire/guide R code

 ### Data
-This contains all CSV and RDS files imported and created during the analysis
+Contains all CSV and RDS files imported and created during the analysis

 ### Scripts
-this contains all R and R Markdown scripts:
+Contains all R and R Markdown scripts:

 ##### xxx.rmd
 Organise and Clean Datasets - UG and MSc (Except generative AI conversation cleaning)